The Margarita Power RankingsThe 12 best margaritas in Los Angeles, period.

 Can a city have an official cocktail?
 If the answer is yes, then LA’s is unquestionably the margarita.
 Thanks to year-round sunshine and incredible Mexican restaurants in every corner of the city, you don’t have to look far to find a marvelous margarita.
 That said, you also don’t have to look far for a bad one.

 What makes for a great margarita?
-That was the subject of much debate in The Infatuation office, but after some yelling (and an ugly triple-sec tossing incident), we finally agreed on the following criteria: Not too much sweet and sour mix, plenty of alcohol, and a well-salted rim.
+That has been the subject of much debate in The Infatuation office, but after some yelling (and an ugly triple-sec tossing incident), we finally agreed on the following criteria: Not too much sweet and sour mix, plenty of alcohol, and a well-salted rim, if that’s your thing.
 It doesn’t hurt if it’s also served in an environment that actually makes us want to drink margaritas with our friends.
 After all, this is the ultimate social cocktail—and these 12 are ultimately the best in LA.

 This gigantic Mexican restaurant on Beverly has been open since 1931, and though the food isn’t anything to write home about, after a couple of their margaritas, you won’t be able to write anyway.
 We go for the house version, but if you’re in the mood for something slightly less sweet, the Scratch is always good as well.
 No matter which one you end up with, just make sure you take advantage of the best drinking hack in the city: Ask for your ice on the side and you’ll get a giant chalice of margarita that basically equals two for the price of one.

-This classic Mexican restaurant in Sherman Oaks has 12 different margaritas on their menu, ranging from hibiscus to blended coconut to pineapple basil.
+This classic Mexican restaurant in Sherman Oaks has 12 different margaritas on its menu, ranging from hibiscus to blended coconut to pineapple basil.
 While we’ve never had a bad one here, you simply can’t beat the Casa Vega.
-It’s made with just tequila, Cointreau, and lime juice, meaning it’s not overly sweet - and meaning you will probably down several without even realizing it.
+It’s made with just tequila, Cointreau, and lime juice, meaning it’s not overly sweet, meaning you will probably down several without even realizing it.
 But once you do, and suddenly need some food, go for the taco salad or the lobster quesadilla.

 Since 1980, Casablanca has been serving some of Venice’s most consistent Mexican food in an atmosphere that always seems to be bordering on complete chaos.
 And if you’re wondering why, look no further than the Tequila Express.
-It’s a roaming tequila cart manned by a margarita specialist* who will create an “Ultimate Margarita Experience” at your table.
+It’s a roaming tequila cart manned by a margarita specialist (dream job) who will create an “Ultimate Margarita Experience” at your table.
 Is that basically just another way of saying “A really good margarita”?
-You bet - but we give them bonus points for the hyperbole.
+You bet, but we give them bonus points for the hyperbole.

 We’ve been pretty hard on this West Hollywood vegan restaurant over the years, and for good reason—the food is objectively bland and the flower crown-adorned crowd kills a part of our soul every time we go.
 That said, one element we will always give this place credit for are the excellent cocktails.
-In particular, its margaritas.
+In particular, their margaritas.
 You can choose between regular, picante, or mezcal, but we usually do the Oaxacan Sour for a bit more smokiness.